 Fort Lauderdale Worker's Compensation

-Workers compensation benefits available to you may include:
+Workers' compensation benefits available to you may include:

-- Medical Expenses
+- Medical expenses,

-- Payment for lost wages
+- Payment for lost wages,

-- Physical rehabilitation and training
+- Physical rehabilitation and training, and

-- Death benefits for a spouse and surviving dependents
+- Death benefits for a spouse and surviving dependents.

-You should consult a workers compensation attorneys in Fort Lauderdale if you have any questions concerning workers' compensation, and especially if you have been injured and your employer refuses to pay benefits.
-An attorney can explain the Florida workers compensation rules related to your injury, protect your rights and ensure you receive the benefits to which you are entitled.What Benefits Are Available Through a Workers’ Compensation Claim in Broward County?
+You should consult a Fort Lauderdale workers’ compensation attorney if you have any questions concerning workers' compensation, especially if you have been injured and your employer refuses to pay benefits.
+An attorney can explain the Florida workers' compensation rules related to your injury, protect your rights and ensure you receive all benefits to which you are entitled.What Benefits Are Available Through a Workers’ Compensation Claim in Broward County?

-At the law firm of Friedman Rodman Frank & Estrada, P.A., our legal services include extensive skill in workers’ compensation claims litigation.
-For more than three decades our lawyers have successfully handled Florida workers' compensation claims involving accidental injuries, work related deaths, occupational diseases and repetitive motion injuries.Discuss Your Injuries with a Fort Lauderdale Workers’ Compensation Lawyer Today
+At the law firm of Friedman Rodman Frank & Estrada, our clients routinely call on us to prepare and litigate their workers’ compensation cases.
+For more than four decades, our lawyers have successfully handled Florida workers' compensation claims involving accidental injuries, work-related deaths, occupational diseases and repetitive motion injuries.Discuss Your Injuries with a Fort Lauderdale Workers’ Compensation Lawyer Today

 If you or a loved one was recently injured in a workplace accident, you may be entitled to workers’ compensation benefits.
 Obtaining these benefits will ensure that you receive the medical care you need to get back to work and get your life back on track.
 To learn more about bringing a workers’ compensation claim in Broward County, call Friedman Rodman Frank & Estrada at 877-448-8585.
 You can also connect with us through our online contact form.
-We will be glad to evaluate your case, at no cost to you.
+We will be glad to evaluate your case at no cost to you.
 All of our attorneys and support staff speak Spanish, and we can also communicate with you in Creole and English.
-An attorney is available 24 hours a day, 7 days a week to take your call.
+An attorney is available 24 hours a day, seven days a week to take your call.
 Sé Habla Español / Nou Parlé Creole.